Control Lyapunov-Barrier Function Based Model Predictive Control for Stochastic Nonlinear Affine Systems

-\abstract[Abstract]{A stochastic model predictive control (MPC) framework is presented in this paper for nonlinear affine system with inputs constraints.
-The proposed MPC can achieve asymptotic stability in probability while ensuring safe guarantee.
-We first introduce the concept of stochastic control Lyapunov-barrier function and provide a method to construct control Lyapunov–barrier function (CLBF) by combining an unconstrained control Lyapunov function (CLF) and control barrier functions.
+\abstract[Abstract]{A stochastic model predictive control (MPC) framework is presented in this paper for nonlinear affine systems with stability and feasibility guarantee.
+We first introduce the concept of stochastic control Lyapunov-barrier function (CLBF) and provide a method to construct CLBF by combining an unconstrained control Lyapunov function (CLF) and control barrier functions.
 The unconstrained CLF is obtained from its corresponding semi-linear system through dynamic feedback linearization.
-Based on the constructed CLBF, we utilize MPC framework to deal with constraints and ensure feasibility.
-The proposed CLBF based MPC is validated via a wheeled mobile robot example.}
+Based on the constructed CLBF, we utilize sampled-data MPC framework to deal with states and inputs constraints, and to analyze stability of closed-loop systems.
+Moreover, event-triggering mechanisms are integrated into MPC framework to improve performance during sampling intervals.
+The proposed CLBF based stochastic MPC is validated via an obstacle avoidance example.}